JayanathP/aps-postman-tutorials/DA4Revit/instructions/task-3.md

 - If you get stuck while working on this tutorial, and are unable to proceed because your app has data, you can use **DEL Delete app** to clear all data from the app, and restart from Task 2.

 - Nicknames must be globally unique.
-If the nickname is already in use, even by someone else, Forge returns a `409 Conflict` error when you try to set the Nickname.
+If the nickname is already in use, even by someone else, APS returns a `409 Conflict` error when you try to set the Nickname.

 ## Save the Nickname to a variable